DetPO: In-Context Learning with Multi-Modal LLMs for Few-Shot Object Detection: Detection Prompt Optimization for FSOD

-\textbf{Constrastive Prompt Refinement.} Unlike traditional detectors, which are trained primarily on true positive examples, we find that MLLMs achieve higher detection accuracy when provided with corner cases and negative examples, similar to how human annotators learn from examples of what \textit{not} to annotate.
-For each class $C$, we generate an initial class description by prompting the model to describe key features of all ground-truth instances of $C$ in the training set.
-We then refine this description by prompting the model to contrast $C$ with ground-truth instances from all other classes, encouraging the model to focus on discriminative features.
-Using this detailed prompt, we run inference on the training images to generate candidate detections and identify all false positives and false negatives.
-Next, we find the top $K$ most severe false positives and false negatives (e.g., the false positives with the highest confidence scores and the false negatives with the lowest IoU), and use these predictions to guide the next refinement step.
-For one sampled false positive prediction, we instruct the model to revise the class definition to explicitly \textit{exclude} that incorrect example.
-For one sampled false negative, we ask the model to revise the definition to explicitly \textit{include} the missed instance.
-We provide the corresponding ground-truth instance to ground the correction.
-To better capture contextual cues, we prompt the model with full images and highlight referred instances with bounding boxes.
-After updating the prompt, we rerun inference on the few-shot training set and repeat this process until training set performance converges or a predefined maximum number of refinement steps is reached (Figure \ref{fig:detpo_plot}).
+Using this detailed initial prompt, we run inference on the training images to generate candidate detections and identify all false positives and false negatives.
+Next, we find the top $K$ most severe false positives and false negatives (e.g., the false positives with the highest confidence scores and the false negatives with the lowest IoU), and use these predictions to guide the next refinement step (Figure \ref{fig:detpo_confusion}).
+For the sampled false positive, we instruct the critique model to revise the class definition to explicitly \textit{exclude} the incorrect instance, whereas for the sampled false negative, we prompt the critique model to revise the definition to explicitly \textit{include} the missed instance.
+To guide this revision, the critique model is first asked to identify the key differences between a reference ground-truth instance and the false positive, or the key similarities between the reference instance and the false negative, and then update the class definition accordingly.
+To better capture contextual cues, we prompt the model with full images, highlighting the reference ground-truth instance and the false positive or false negative using different-colored bounding boxes.
+After updating the prompt, we rerun inference on the few-shot training set and repeat this process until training set performance converges or a maximum number of refinement steps is reached (Figure \ref{fig:detpo_plot}).

+Finally, we generate multiple candidate refinements of the optimized prompt and evaluate them, together with the initial prompt, on the few-shot validation set.
+The prompt achieving the highest validation performance is selected for inference on the test set.

 \textbf{Confidence Score Estimation.} Although specialist detectors typically predict per-box confidence scores, MLLMs do not by default.
 We find that simply prompting the model to predict a confidence score per-box works well in practice, down weighting false positives more effectively than the baseline prompt.
 We include all prompt templates in Appendix \ref{sec:prompts}.